maclockard/todo/README.md

 # todo
-A simple desktop todo application
+A simple desktop to do application